orbcode/orbuculum/README.md

-...its obvious that the formatting of this buffer is completely dependent on the order in which data arrive from the target, so you might want to put some 'tags' or differentiators into each channel to keep them distinct - a typical mechanism might be to use commas to seperate the flows into different columns in a CSV file.
+...its obvious that the formatting of this buffer is completely dependent on the order in which data arrive from the target, so you might want to put some differentiators into each channel to keep them distinct - a typical mechanism might be to use commas to seperate the flows into different columns in a CSV file.